Turmeric – What is it?

 Turmeric contains the active compound curcumin, which has a variety of powerful anti-inflammatory actions.
 Trials in which it was given to arthritic patients have shown it to be similarly effective to anti -inflammatory drugs, without the side-effects.

 Turmeric, as it turns out, is a potent COX 2 enzyme inhibitor, but it does not affect COX 1, which means that you get the pain reduction but not the gastrointestinal side-effects associated with anti-inflammatory drugs.
-On top of this, it’s a potent antioxidant.
+On top of this, it’s a potent Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection….
 Infact, in 1995 a patent was filed for turmeric as a ‘new’ discovery for the treatment of inflammation, but it was rejected after the Indian government challenged the patent on the grounds that turmeric had been used for that very reason for many years in India!

 How could it help memory?